Patricia Wright - Executive Director of NJPSA

 A lifelong educator, Patricia Wright is currently the Executive Director of the New Jersey Principals and Supervisors Association.
 She has held the positions of teacher, reading specialist, assistant principal, principal, and superintendent.
 Mrs. Wright serves as a member of the New Jersey Professional Development Advisory Committee.
-She also serves as the chair of the New Jersey Anti-Bullying Task Force and co-authored the New Jersey Bar Foundation's Anti-Bullying Curriculum.
+She also served as the chair of the New Jersey Anti-Bullying Task Force and co-authored the New Jersey Bar Foundation's Anti-Bullying Curriculum.
 She is the developer of the Connected Action Roadmap (CAR), a comprehensive and coherent model of school improvement, which has been endorsed by the Partnership on Collaborative Professional Learning.
 Most recently, she spearheaded the development of the New Jersey Leadership Academy with the NJASA, in which cohorts of superintendents, assistant superintendents, principals, assistant principals, supervisors, and directors collaborate for a yearlong experience of quality, sustained professional learning.

 Jay Doolan, Ed.D. - Chief Executive Officer of FEA